Marv (Sin City): Reception and interpretation

 Marv has been well received both as a comic book character and a film character.
 Marv was ranked as the 24th greatest comic book character in Wizard magazine.
 Empire magazine also ranked Marv as the 26th greatest comic book character of all time writing that "Marv is a grade A patsy, the fall guy, the hapless hero at the center of a conspiracy that he can't even begin to understand but with a traditional Miller tweak... [he is] a force of nature, cutting a path through the corrupt power-brokers of the city, until his pound of flesh (and more) has been exacted."
 Also in 2008, Empire Magazine ranked Marv as the 82nd greatest film characters: "He ain't too bright, but it turns out that Marv, despite his seemingly indestructible (if bandage-swathed) exterior, has a soft center."
 IGN also listed Marv as the 75th greatest comic book hero of all time, writing that "Sin City is a place where only the strong and sadistic can survive.
 Marv is a little of both, but he also has a noble streak and an unbreakable sense of loyalty towards those few people who can see beneath his craggy exterior and recognize the good man within."

+The portrayal of Marv "earned Rourke recognition" and "capitalized on his drastic physical transformation from sex symbol to almost monstrous freak", noted Rebecca Bell-Metereau.

+Although the character "is never actually identified as a mutant, but the superhuman level of abuse he can endure" allows the viewer to liken him to one, according to Dan Rampala.
+Nicolas Suppa of CBR noted that, in that regard, Marv has "supernatural strength [and] phenomenal detective abilities" which would have him "fit well in the DC Universe because he has hulk-like qualities.
+He's big, he's mean, and he's angry.
+However, off the battlefield he feels nothing but pain and remorse and goes to great lengths to protect those he loves."

+His "association with a vivid color" pairs him, as the defender of women, with Ethan Roark Jr. (Junior), the killer of women, noted David Roche and Maurice Christelle.

+Les Cahiers du cinéma wrote that the character, "an oversized dumb brute [...] with a face studded with scars", is interpreted by Rourke as if through an "inner drift" while, regarding the original version, Denson, Meyer & Stein found that to create "dark looming figures like Marv" Miller "draws on the visual power which the expressionist film directors from Germany explored most forcefully".

+The Companion to American Literature sees in Marv "the only truly moral person of the story" and find that the treatment of the character exemplifies Miller's breakthrough in characterization and visual techniques.